deepak179/Mathematical-OCR-to-latex/README.md

 ## 📄 License

-This project is distributed under the MIT License.
+This project is distributed under the Apache License.
 See the `LICENSE` file for more information.